 The H.F. and Maude E. Marchant Memorial Library in Scranton was also involved in the 5-2-1-0 grant project incorporating 5-2-1-0 education into their summer reading programs, purchasing fitness DVDs for rent at the library and installing a Story Walk in the community's parks.

-"We have several parks in Scranton and theres usually someone using the park so I thought a Story Walk would be a great way to highlight the parks," said Johnson.
+"We have several parks in Scranton and theres usually someone using the park so I thought a Story Walk would be a great way to highlight the parks," said Wendy Johnson, library director.
 "It’s been a lot of fun and we’ve gotten a lot of good feedback."